tomasbjerre/violation-comments-to-gitlab-maven-plugin/README.md

 Missing a format?
 Open an issue [here](https://github.com/tomasbjerre/violations-lib/issues)!

 ## Usage ##
-There is a running example [here](https://github.com/tomasbjerre/violation-comments-to-gitlab-maven-plugin/tree/master/violation-comments-to-gitlab-maven-plugin-example).
+There is a running example [here](/violation-comments-to-gitlab-maven-plugin-example) and it is invoked [here](/build.sh).

-Here is and example:
+Here is an example:

 ```
 	<plugin>